While your saved lists are no longer available, we promise it will be worth the wait!

 Heat oil in large nonstick skillet on medium-high heat.
 Add chicken; cook 8 minutes or until browned, turning once.
 Remove chicken from skillet.

 Stir onions into skillet; cook and stir on medium heat 5 minutes or until golden brown.
-Add roasted cinnamon, garlic salt, ginger, cumin and saffron, if desired.
+Add roasted cinnamon, ginger, cumin, garlic powder, sea salt and saffron, if desired.
 Stir in tomatoes and honey.
 Return chicken to skillet.
 Bring to boil.
 Reduce heat to low; cover and simmer 10 minutes.
 Stir in raisins; cover and simmer 10 minutes longer or until chicken is cooked through.

 Serve with cooked couscous, if desired.
 Garnish with toasted slivered almonds and chopped fresh cilantro, if desired.

-Test Kitchen Tip: Add 1/4 teaspoon McCormick® Gourmet Collection Saffron, Spanish, crushed, if desired.
+• Add 1/4 teaspoon McCormick® Gourmet Spanish Saffron, crushed, if desired.

 (Amount per serving)